M.sc 2nd Year Physics Important Questions 2023

 • Enumerate the basic atmospheric forces to study laws of motion in the atmosphere.
 Explain what you mean by the 'Baroclinic Model' and 'Renold's Number' (Re).

 • What are the elements of weather and climate?
-What is common between General Circulation Model (GCM) and Numerical Weather Production (NWP) model?
+What is common between the General Circulation Model (GCM) and the Numerical Weather Production (NWP) model?

 • What do you mean by 'End-of-Year Cost' and 'Rest Value'?
 What are 'building times' and 'breakeven points' with reference to conventional energy sources.